calamares/calamares/README.md

 ```

 Calamares is a KDE-Frameworks and Qt-based, C++17, CMake-built application.
-The dependencies are explainged in [CONTRIBUTING.md](CONTRIBUTING.md).
+The dependencies are explained in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contributing to Calamares